System Design Space

 Identification -> AuthN -> AuthZ

-Identity and authorization model is the foundation for Zero Trust rollout.
+Identity and authorization models are the foundation — without them, phased Zero Trust adoption falls apart.

 Open chapter